Biological Sciences

 BIOL 335 Plant Physiology 4 Credit Hours

 Physiological principles as they apply to the major plant groups.
 Topics include cellular metabolism, water balance, translocation, photosynthesis, mineral nutrition, growth and development and production of secondary substances.
-Three hours lecture, four hours laboratory.
+Four hours lecture.
 (W).

 Prerequisite(s): BIOL 130 and BIOL 140